ysyk2021/the-resilient-entrepreneur-turning-setbacks-into-opportunities-and-learning-from-mistakes-to-build/src/chapter-9-1.md

-Chapter 9: Overcoming Common Entrepreneurial Challenges: Managing Cash Flow and Finances
+Managing Cash Flow and Finances
 ========================================================================================

 Managing cash flow and finances is a common challenge for entrepreneurs.
 In this chapter, we will explore why managing cash flow and finances is important and techniques for overcoming this challenge.